Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Generalities on hyper-Kähler varieties

-Let $X$ be a hyper-K\"ahler variety over $k$ of a given deformation type.
+Let $X$ be a hyper-Kähler variety over $k$ of a given deformation type.
 Let $N^1(X)=\Pic(X)$ be the N\'eron--Severi lattice of $X$, equipped with the Beauville--Bogomolov form.
-Inside the \textit{N\'eron--Severi space} we have the positive cone $\Pos(X)$ defined as the connected component of $\{v\in N^1(X)_\RR~|~ v^2>0\}$ containg the ample classes, and the nef cone $\Nef(X)$ defined as the closure of the ample cone $\Amp(X)$.
-The \textit{birational ample cone}, denoted by $\BA(X)$, is defined as the union where $f$ runs through all $k$-birational isomorphisms from $X$ to other hyper-K\"ahler varieties over $k$.
+Inside the \textit{N\'eron--Severi space} we have the positive cone $\Pos(X)$ defined as the connected component of $\{v\in N^1(X)_\RR~|~ v^2>0\}$ containing the ample classes, and the nef cone $\Nef(X)$ defined as the closure of the ample cone $\Amp(X)$.
+The \textit{birational ample cone}, denoted by $\BA(X)$, is defined as the union where $f$ runs through all $k$-birational isomorphisms from $X$ to other hyper-Kähler varieties over $k$.
 It is known that the closure of $\BA(X)$ is the movable cone $\overline{\Mov}(X)$ (see \cite{HT13, takamatsu21}).